Community-Open-Thrust/Athena-A-2ET-1.64_Community/README.md

 # About using this repository
 This Main repository will not change.

-The Initial Commit Release date for the Main Repository is 7th of July 2023 and is for the Athena-A-2ET-1.64 (known as Athena 1.64 )
+The Initial Commit Release date for the Main Repository is 30th of June 2023 and is for the Athena-A-2ET-1.64 (known as Athena 1.64 )

 The main of repository will be locked to the initial commit to avoid losing information.